 Five Quick Advantages for Foster parents who stay home.

-Do I have to stay at home if I become a Foster parent?
+Do I have to stay home if I become a Foster parent in Virginia?

 1. Avoid daycare fees

-2. Can make most appointments meetings for/with the child
+2. Can attend appointments and meetings for the child

 3. You're already present if they get sick or need assistance

 No matter how well we protect and safeguard our children, they will get ill or need our help at some point.
 This can include having an accident at school or being too sick to get out of bed.